— Pablo Picasso

 As the great military thinker Karl von Clausewitz once said, “Pursue one great decisive aim with force and determination.”
 Undaunted, the ambitious artist trained herself by copying from books and other paintings.
 She overcame the restrictions of her time.

 A founding member of the British Royal Academy in 1768, Kauffmann's paintings featured rich, warm colors and intense emotions.
-With a highly-respected reputation, she popularized her work through prints which made her paintings even more popular and available to many at a reasonable price.
+With a highly respected reputation, she popularized her work through prints, making her art more accessible and admired across Europe.

 More Art & Artists Quotations